Better Instruction-Following Through Minimum Bayes Risk

 \textbf{LLM judges}\quad Based on the strong instruction-following capabilities of LLMs, recent works explore prompting LLMs to judge responses from other LLMs \citep{alpaca_eval,zheng2023judging}.
 Follow-up works suggest that training on the evaluation traces of strong models may equip smaller models with strong evaluation capabilities \citep{kim2023prometheus,kim2024prometheus,zhu2023judgelm,vu2024foundational,wang2024direct}.
 These works focus on training LLMs to produce scoring decisions matching those of humans.
 In our work, instead of viewing evaluation as an end goal, we explore utilising the evaluation capabilities of LLM judges as supervision to improve instruction-following LLMs.

-\textbf{Inference-time algorithms}\quad Many inference-time algorithms generate multiple candidate outputs and select a final output based on external criteria.
-In addition to MBR and BoN decoding, examples of such algorithms include Self-Consistency \citep{wang2023selfconsistency}, which selects the most self-consistent answers through marginalisation of chain-of-thought reasoning paths and Universal Self-Consistency (USC) \citep{chen2023universal}, where the LLM is used to self-select the most consistent chain-of-thought reasoning path from amongst many reasoning paths. \cite{kuhn2023semantic} propose an MBR-esque algorithm that uses dense embedders and clustering to measure semantic uncertainty.
+\textbf{Inference-time algorithms}\quad Many inference-time algorithms generate candidate outputs and select a final output based on external criteria.
+In addition to MBR and BoN decoding, examples include Self-Consistency \citep{wang2023selfconsistency}, which selects the most self-consistent answers through marginalisation of chain-of-thought reasoning paths and Universal Self-Consistency (USC) \citep{chen2023universal}, where the LLM is used to self-select consistent chain-of-thought reasoning paths from amongst many reasoning paths. \cite{kuhn2023semantic} propose an MBR-esque algorithm that uses dense embedders and clustering to measure semantic uncertainty.
 Other inference-time algorithms prompt the LLM to perform additional inference steps in a structured manner.
 Examples include Tree-of-Thoughts \citep{yao2023treethoughtsdeliberateproblem} and Graph-of-Thoughts \citep{Besta_2024}, as well as recursive improvement strategies such as Self-Refine \citep{madaan2023selfrefineiterativerefinementselffeedback} and Reflexion \citep{shinn2023reflexionlanguageagentsverbal}.